Kokopelli84/Kokopelli84/README.md

 👋 Hi!
-I'm a Software Developer based in Bolivia.
+I'm a Software Developer based in Barcelona.
 I build things for the web and love the challenge of working with new tech.

 Currently building multi-platform fullstack apps at [MVST.](https://mvst.co).